1jour1vin

 Nose

-Aromatic composition, scents of white flowers, apple, pear, lemon, notes of wax and spices
+Aromatic profile: scents of white flowers, apple, pear, and lemon, with notes of wax and spices

 Serve